Cosmic-Noir/key-quest/README.md

 - **DevOps and Deployment:**

-  - **Docker**: Used to containerize the application, ensuring a consistent environment across development, testing, and production.
+  - [Docker](https://docs.docker.com/engine/install/): Used to containerize the application, ensuring a consistent environment across development, testing, and production.
-  - **Docker Compose**: Manages multi-container applications, making it easy to run the backend, frontend, and database together.
+  - [Docker Compose](https://docs.docker.com/compose/): Manages multi-container applications, making it easy to run the backend, frontend, and database together.

 - **AI and Assistance:**
   - [ChatGPT](https://chat.openai.com/): Used throughout the project for brainstorming, coding assistance, and generating assets like images.